eleonoradps/eleonoradps.github.io/ToolTechnicalDocument.md

 ### Add/Delete entity

-To add an entity, you need to make a right click in the Hierarchy window, then you select the "Add Entity" option and you have now a new entity.
+To add an entity, you need to make a right click near an entity in the Hierarchy window, then you select the "Add Entity" option and you have now a new entity.

 ![BPTGif6](https://user-images.githubusercontent.com/55788730/107032662-733bb880-67b4-11eb-9583-319ca62abf84.gif)